getfem/getfem/doc/sphinx/source/userdoc/model.rst

     }
   };

-This brick has again only one term but define both the matrix and the right hand side parts.
+This brick has again only one term but defines both the matrix and the right hand side parts.
 Two variables are concerned, the primal variable on which the Dirichlet condition is prescribed, and the multiplier variable which should be defined on a mesh region corresponding to a boundary (it should be added to the